MvanDiemen/configuration/Readme.md

 This is an attempt to go back to the basics and only include what I actually use/need, which is:

   * i3                  - Currently using the `i3-gaps` version
-  * Zsh                 - This is an experiment as I am very much used to `fish`
   * Polybar
   * Terminator
   * Dunst